West London Extension Specialists

 First & Second Fix

 Electrics, plumbing and heating first fix.
-Plasterboard, screed floor.
-Glazing installed.
-Then second fix: kitchen units, sanitaryware, electrical sockets and switches, plastering, painting.
+Plasterboard, screed floor, glazing installed.
+Then second fix: kitchen units, sanitaryware, sockets and switches, plastering, painting.
 All trades sequenced by our site manager.

 6